 179. Toby Green 'Inquisition: the Reign of Fear' Macmillan London 2007

 180. A set of 214 images of the trial of Amador de Lousada was obtained from Torre de Tomba and though they difficult to read, transcription by Fernando Gonzalez del Campo Roman has yielded an astonishing amount of information.
 His transcript has been uploaded and in this transcript can be seen Villaflor, Amador's unmarried daughter Brites/Briatis/Beatriz Alvares, a paternal grandmother with the same name, and the names Jeronimo and Rodriguez - all of which encourage us to further contemplate that Amador de Lousada was the maternal grandfather of Tomas Rodrigues Pereira aka Abraham Israel Pereira whose mother had the name Beatriz Geronima.
 While Edgar Samuel as of 2 Mar 2016 strongly suspects that Amador de Lousada and his father Pedro are direct ancestors of the Livorno Baruch Lousadas, he commented that further evidence is needed to confirm that Amador's daughter was in fact Beatriz Geronima.
 Currently, such further evidence is circumstantial and derives from ref 141 which shows a very close relationship between the Baruch Lousadas and the Israel Pereiras.
-Summarizing this relationship - Abraham Israel Pereira d1674 was a much older cousin of Abraham Baruch Lousada d1714 (brother of Moses Baruch Lousada of London), the age difference suggesting that Abraham Israel Pereira had a Baruch Lousada mother rather than Abraham Baruch Lousada having an Israel Pereira mother, Jacob the son of Abraham Israel Pereira took Sarah Louzada as his second wife and she as a Den Haag Louzada appears to be a Baruch Lousada, Jacob gives bequests to the daughters of Moses Baruch Lousada and (revoking this for reasons unknown) then to the daughters of Moses's brother Jacob, and finally Jacob Israel Pereira was a cousin of Abraham Henriques Faro who witnessed the marriage of Sarah daughter of Moses Baruch Lousada who late in life married his own Henriques Faro niece Rachel (Moses having previously had another Henriques Faro wife).
+Summarizing this relationship - Abraham Israel Pereira d1674 was a much older cousin of Abraham Baruch Lousada d1714 (brother of Moses Baruch Lousada of London), shows either that Abraham Israel Pereira had a Baruch Lousada mother or that Abraham Baruch Lousada had an Israel Pereira father, Jacob the son of Abraham Israel Pereira took Sarah Louzada as his second wife and she as a Den Haag Louzada appears to be closely related to the Baruch Lousadas, Jacob gives bequests to the daughters of Moses Baruch Lousada and (revoking this for reasons unknown) then to the daughters of Moses's brother Jacob, and finally Jacob Israel Pereira was a cousin of Abraham Henriques Faro who has the same name as a witness to the marriage of Sarah daughter of Moses Baruch Lousada.

 181. On 21 Mar 2016, Laura Arnold Leibman provided the following information: John Castello Montefiore was baptized on 20 April 1810 at St. Michael's Cathedral as an adult.
 He is listed as a free mulatto (Barbados Church Records 1637-1887 film no 001157925).
 He married Mary Elizabeth Law on 15 April 1818, also at St. Michael's Cathedral (Barbados Church Records 1637-1887 film no 001157926).
 Mary Elizabeth was born in 1799 and died in 1877.
 In the records of their marriage, they both have the acronym FM after their names, again meaning free mulatto.
 While this may seem appalling, records such as these were actually the official way that people were recognized as having the higher status of being partially white.
 Indeed, John Castello Montefiore and his son John Montefiore were two of the wealthiest men of African descent in Bridgetown.
 Their names often appear in histories of the emancipation era (1800-1833/34).
 They signed numerous petitions for civil rights for people of African descent, and were important merchants.
 A great resource on this era is Melanie Newton's 'The Children of Africa in the Colonies: Free People of Color in the Age of Emancipation' of 2012.
 John had a store on Swan Street, near most of his Jewish kin (Barbados Newspapers 1854 gives the address, but it is also in the Vestry books for St. Michael's parish).